mikeybkats/theHeartOftheBuddhasTeaching/Book Reports/Report2-Chapters5-7.md

 	- the possibility of restoring well being
 	- and the Noble Eightfold Path that leads to well being

 In meditation focusing on the incorrect root cause of our suffering prevents realizing the second Noble truth – realizing where suffering is truly coming from.
 With time and practice it is possible to know very quickly why a negative feeling is felt.
 This is why it is so important not to jump to an emotional conclusion without thinking it through.
+As Thich Nhat Han says, "To succeed in the practice, we must stop trying to prove that everything is suffering.
+In fact, we must stop trying to prove anything."
+P23.

+There are tw
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI5NzAxNDQ4LC0xODEwMTEzOTEyLDE3Nz
-M4MDM0MDZdfQ==
+eyJoaXN0b3J5IjpbLTUxMzc1MTgxMCwtMTgxMDExMzkxMiwxNz
+czODAzNDA2XX0=
 -->